 Batcha had the innovative idea of mailing one short story at a time to subscribers, like a letter from a friend.
 Tinti signed on as editor.
 One Story launched in 2002.

-The co-founders set a policy that they would only publish an author one time Since then, One Story has published 287 stories by 287 different writers in an unfussy 5 x 7 chapbook format.
+To keep the doors of One Story open to all, the co-founders set a policy that they would only publish an author one time.
+Since then, One Story has published over 300 stories by 300 different writers in an unfussy 5 x 7 chapbook format.
 While a copy of One Story might get wrinkled, dog-eared, and passed along, the story itself stays with the reader.

 After its first ten years, One Story, Inc. expanded its publishing roster to include One Teen Story, which gives teen authors the opportunity to be published, professionally edited, and paid for their work.